-Community Garden Plots are available for planting from May-October at the following locations:
+Community Garden Plots are available for planting from May through October at the following locations:

 Pioneer Trail Gardens (13180 Pioneer Trail, east of Super America entry)